Cognitive Behavioral Therapy in Waltham, MA—Therapists and Counselors at Thriveworks

 Do any of these distortions sound familiar?
 Which are you guilty of engaging in?
 Your counselor will ask you about your thoughts and feelings, and as in the example above, walk you through some helpful strategies for disarming your negative thinking patterns.

 Book a Therapy Session at Thriveworks Waltham Today

-If you think that you could benefit from cognitive behavioral therapy, consider working with one of the therapists at Thriveworks Waltham.
+If you think that you could benefit from cognitive behavioral therapy, consider working with one of the therapists or psychologists at Thriveworks Waltham.
 They will help you to challenge the harmful thoughts and behaviors that you present in therapy.
 Their unique and extensive skills and experience enable them to do so.

 Are you ready to book a session?
 To schedule an appointment, give us a call at (781) 309-9149.
 A scheduling specialist will answer your call and help you find a therapist or counselor who can help you with your unique situation.
 Keep in mind that you could even meet with your therapist or counselor as soon as tomorrow (as long as that sounds good to you)!
 If you’re ready to get started, we are too.
 We look forward to hearing from you.